NeilM5/Hydroponics-Calculator/README.md

 This game was made in Visual Studio Code using Python.
 It uses DearPyGui library.

 ## Installation & Running
-1. **Download the Source:** Go to the "Releases" section and download the source zip folder from the latest update.
+1. **Download the Source:** Go to [Releases](https://github.com/NeilM5/Hydroponics-Calculator/releases) section and download the source zip folder from the latest update.

 2. **Unzip Folder:** Extract the zip folder to your preffered location.